Fabxx/Programming_Languages/C/18 - Bitwise Operands/README.md

   }

-This checks the least significant bit `LSB` of a given binary sequence, and tests the bits with the mask to determine the parity of the number.
+This checks the least significant bit `LSB` of a given binary sequence, and tests the bit with the mask to determine the parity of the number.

 # Alternative for parity check